He is known as the “Curse of Scotland” for his part in the Glencoe Massacre which took place on this day in 1692.

 Muster rolls also show that Campbells made up a minority the government-backed troops dispatched to Glencoe.

-Public outcry led to a parliamentary commission.
-It found events to be a “murder under trust” and Dalrymple was forced to resign
+Public outcry led to a parliamentary commission which found events to be a “murder under trust” with Dalrymple then forced to resign.

 It was from around that time, that people started to refer to a new name for the nine of diamonds.